Building Blocks of Learning

 Printing gets easier the more you do it (fine motor development)

 Directed Drawing: Over the last decade at Bellevue Discovery we have found that older preschoolers can build their representational drawing skills over the school year.
-Each child receives a Directed Drawing notebook, and through weekly lessons they build their observation skills, fine motor skills and ability to communicate through images.
+Through weekly lessons, each child builds their observation skills, fine motor skills and ability to communicate.
 We have quite a few perfectionists among our highly capable preschoolers, and Directed Drawing is a safe place to build resiliency and risk taking.
 High ability children are rarely asked to revise their work, or nudged to put in a bit more effort; Directed Drawing is a natural time for building those life skills.

 MATH WORKSHOP

-We are guided by the National Council of Teachers of Mathematics’s math strands for pre-Kindergarten through first grade:
+We are guided by the National Council of Teachers of Mathematics math strands for pre-Kindergarten through first grade:

 -